George Wayne Anderson: Civil War

-Union Navy Commander John Lorimer Worden, who commanded against in March, was placed in command of the new ironclad and was ordered to ready an attack on Fort McAllister.
-Taking advantage of the opportunity to test the new 15 in Dahlgren gun and the armor of the Passaic-class ironclad for the first time, on 27 January Rear Admiral Samuel Francis Du Pont sent Montauk, along with the gunboats Seneca, Wissahickon, Dawn and the mortar schooner C. P. Williams to bombard the Fort.
+Union Navy Commander John Lorimer Worden, who commanded the when it battled the in March, was placed in command of the new ironclad and was ordered to ready an attack on Fort McAllister.
+Taking advantage of the opportunity to test the new 15 in Dahlgren gun and the armor of the Passaic-class ironclad for the first time, on January 27, 1863, Rear Admiral Samuel Francis Du Pont sent Montauk, along with the gunboats Seneca, Wissahickon, Dawn and the mortar schooner C. P. Williams, to bombard the fort.